China's imports, exports surge as global economy reopens | MarketScreener

 China's trade surplus with the United States narrowed to $30.75 billion in September from $34.24 billion in August.

-Top U.S. and Chinese trade officials reaffirmed their commitment to a Phase 1 trade deal in a phone call in August.

-However, U.S. Department of Agriculture Secretary Sonny Perdue cast doubt earlier this month on the likelihood of China meeting its commitment to purchase enough agricultural products as promised in its Phase 1 trade deal.

-(Additional reporting by Colin Qian; Editing by Sam Holmes)
+(Additional reporting by Colin Qian; Editing by Sam Holmes and Richard Pullin)

 By Gabriel Crossley and Stella Qiu